QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Network

+In this subsection, the quantum circuit of QSAN is designed in detail following the steps in Fig. \ref{QSAN}.

-\subsection{Quantum Coordinates}
+\subsubsection{Quantum Coordinates}

-In order to discover the mathematical connection between the control bits and the output bits, the prototype of quantum coordinates is hereby proposed.
+In the design of quantum circuit for QSAN, a quantum coordinate is proposed for guiding the specific steps to implement a quantum circuit.

-\textbf{\textit{Definition}} \textbf{2} (Quantum Coordinates): For a regularly arranged quantum circuit, the intersection of the number of layers and the circuit line number is the quantum coordinate.
+\textbf{{Definition 3}} (Quantum Coordinates): For a regularly arranged quantum circuit, the intersection of the number of layers and the circuit line number is the quantum coordinate.

 Quantum coordinates are used to dig the mathematical general term between control or output bits to quickly model the network.
-And this mathematical formula can be obtained by induction due to the regular distribution of the network.
+A simple case is exhibited in Fig. \ref{Quantum Coordinates} to delineate how a quantum circuit diagram with a regular layout can be converted into a mathematical representation.

+Intuitively, Fig. \ref{Quantum Coordinates} reveals that there is a special mathematical pattern between the variable line and the variable layer, and between the control and output bits of the multi-controlled CNOT gate.
+Then the variables \textit{layer} and \textit{line} can be chosen to jointly describe this network, which transforms the graphical language into a mathematical expression.

+in Fig. \ref{Quantum Coordinates} is the mathematical law of this particular network, where the symbol MultiControlledCNOT represents the logical relationship between the control and output bits, and the contents of the bracket $ [t,t+2,t+4] $ (i.e., quantum coordinates) indicates the specific locations of the control and output bits in this network.
+Moreover, the mathematical formula in Eq. (\ref{ord}) is obtained by mathematical induction.

 Based on the above definition, it is even possible to derive the coordinates of the entire network.
-Then the whole quantum network will be displayed in the form of coordinate points or can be generalized in a generalized term formula, which enhances the interpretability of the network.
+Then the whole quantum network can be displayed in the form of coordinate points or can be generalized in a generalized term formula, which enhances the interpretability of the network.
 The induction by means of coordinate points or generalized terms may provide a feasible solution for quantum circuit optimization.
-Later on, the charm of quantum coordinates will be exhibited.

-Here, a CNOT gate coordinate law applicable to this project is extracted, which will subsequently perform a crucial role.
+Later on, the charm of quantum coordinates is exhibited.
+Here, a CNOT gate coordinate law applicable to this project is extracted, which performs a crucial role.
 In the same register, the quantum coordinate of the CNOT gate is

 where

 is a general term formula with respect to $r$.
 This expression is more concise.
 The logical function it implies is to XOR the $s(r)$-th and $(s(r) + 1)$-th in the same register.
 The value range of $r$ depends on the situation.